 It can be overwhelming and lonely to suddenly be the sole person in charge of your finances, even for women who are financially savvy.
 Whether you’re newly single due to divorce or being widowed, I can help you get a handle on your finances and serve as a trusted guide through your transition.

-I am available to speak to groups on a wide range of topics of financial literacy, and can tailor my presentation to the needs of a specific audience.
-If you are an employer, read more to find out how we can work together to improve your employees’ financial wellness.
+I can work with you on creating and implementing a financial wellness program for your employees.
+I am also available to speak to groups on a wide range of topics of financial literacy, and can tailor my presentation to the needs of a specific audience.

 What Can Financial Coaching Do For You?

 Being a financial coach means I help people to take control of their finances and work with them to make conscious financial decisions.
 As a coach, I seek to gain an understanding of my clients’ values and goals, and I help the individual understand the consequences of the choices available to her in order to assist her in making financial decisions that align with those goals.

 ● Find a confidential and non-judgmental environment to learn how to make wise financial decisions.